ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 of internal constraints or validation difficulties.
 This specification defines the format in ASN.1 to ease the adoption within the community.

-* The claims within the Evidence are about internal elements such as "platforms" and "keys" which are not necessarily distinct from the Attesting Environment.
-Therefore, although the concept of "measurement" is present within the PKIX environment, it is not always clear that one attesting environment is measuring another distinct target environment the way it is envisioned in the RATS Architecture.
+* The claims reported within the generated Evidence is generally a small subset of all possible claims about the Target Environment.
+The claims relate to elements such as "platform" and "keys" which are more numerous than what a Verifier requires for a specific function.
+This specification provides the means to moderate the information disseminated as part of the generated Evidence.
-Therefore, the emphasis and structure of this specifications is adjusted accordingly.
-Specifically, this specification assumes that the Attesting Environment and the Target Environment, as outlined in {{!RFC9334}}, are the same.
-This might not be the case for all devices encountered, but is sufficient for the proposed specification.

-Another important influence on the development of this specification is that the envisaged Target Environments are quite large and that only a portion of the total addressable state shall be divulged as part of evidence.
-Therefore, a scheme based on "entities" is used to carved the portion of the Target Environment to be measured and reported.
-To this end, the concepts of "claims" and "measurements" are folded into "entities" and "attributes" (see {{sec-info-model}}).

 This specification also aims at providing an extensible framework to encode within Evidence claims other than the one proposed in this document.
 This allows implementations to introduce new claims and their associated